equine programme

 Level 5

-4.30pmGouldie hour | Joe Mayhew and Katie Seabaugh
+4.30pmGouldie hour | Joe Mayhew, Katie Seabaugh and Allison Stewart

 The Gouldie hour was initiated at the 2013 NZEVA Conference to recognise the considerable contributions made by Dr Brian Goulden to undergraduate, to post-graduate, and to continuing equine veterinary education in New Zealand.
-As continued celebration of Brian’s superb input to equine veterinary science, Katie Seabaugh and Joe Mayhew will attempt to titillate, annoy, stimulate, entertain, challenge, and hopefully edify colleagues on papers and issues from the current equine veterinary literature.
+As continued celebration of Brian’s superb input to equine veterinary science, Katie Seabaugh, Allison Stewart and Joe Mayhew will attempt to titillate, annoy, stimulate, entertain, challenge, and hopefully edify colleagues on papers and issues from the current equine veterinary literature.
 A bit of science, a bit of blarney, a bit of wrangling, and maybe some skepticism?

 Room 502